 a duly delegated committee of the council for items over £500; or

-the Clerk, in conjunction with Chairman of Council or Chairman of the appropriate committee, for any items below £500.
+the Clerk/RFO, for any items below £100, or the annual amount in any particular budget line (whichever is the greater).
+This will then be reported to the Parish Council at the next opportunity.

 Such authority is to be evidenced by a minute or by an authorisation slip duly signed by the Clerk, and where necessary also by the appropriate Chairman.